Kleinia petraea (R.E.Fr.) C.Jeffrey

 Trailing Jade, Vining Jade, Weeping Jade

 Notonia petraea (basionym), Senecio jacobsenii, Notoniopsis petraea, Senecio petraeus

 Kleinia petraea, also known as Senecio jacobsenii, is a creeping groundcover with thick, succulent stems.
-They root along the ground with green, fleshy, egg-shaped and up to 3 inches (7.5 cm) long leaves that overlap like shingles along the thick stems and blush an interesting purple color in winter.
+The stems root along the ground with green, fleshy, egg-shaped and up to 3 inches (7.5 cm) long leaves that overlap like shingles along the thick stems and blush an interesting purple color in winter.
 The bright orange, rayless, composite flowers usually appear in fall or winter.
-If planted next to a wall, or in a container, the stems drape downwards up to 4 feet (1.2 m).
+If planted next to a wall or in a container, the stems drape downwards up to 4 feet (1.2 m).
 Uniquely, the leaves and the flower stand upright from the stems.

 How to Grow and Care